fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `renegotiateTracks`

-* Informs that a peer wants to renegotiate connection due to adding a track or removing a track
+* Informs that a client wants to renegotiate connection due to adding a track or removing a track

   ```json
   {}